-Co-Witness refers to the sight alignment relationship between the iron sights and the scope optic.
+Co-Witness refers to the line of sight the shooter sees in between iron sights and the optic reticle.

 - Verify Zero Immediately

 - Sight Sits Low

 - Bulky hearing protection gets in the way